Child Abuse Compensation FAQs – Can I make a claim?

 Our team of specialist abuse solicitors understand that making a claim for abuse can be extremely difficult, stressful and upsetting, which is why they can help you through every step of your case.
-Our legal experts have successfully represented a number of difficult abuse claims, including:
+Our legal experts have successfully represented in Court cases many difficult abuse victims, involving:

-Whether you have suffered abuse as a child, or you are a parent or carer who is working on behalf of an abused child, arrange a free, no obligation consultation with Jordans Solicitors to learn more about the claims process.
+Whether you have suffered abuse as a child, or you are a parent or carer who is working on behalf of an abused child, arrange a free, no obligation consultation with a member of our team to learn more about the claims process.